 Do You Have a Mosquito Problem?
 We Can Help.

 Click the button below to leave your information & we'll be in touch in an hour or less.

-When looking for a blood meal, female mosquitoes use their highly attuned senses of smells to locate humans.
-They can smell our sweat and carbon dioxide we breathe out.
+When looking for a blood meal, female mosquitoes use their highly attuned senses of smell to locate humans.
+They can smell our sweat and the carbon dioxide we breathe out.

 When certain scents repel mosquitoes, they’re not actually repelling them.
 They’re masking your scent and disorienting mosquitoes so they can’t find you.
 It’s not that mosquitoes hate the smell of citronella – it’s that citronella is a very strong smell to them, and they lose the ability to find you.

 Certain other fragrances and perfumes can achieve this effect, but citronella is the most widely available and effective.

 What Are The Best Plants to Keep Mosquitoes Away?